Nero103/Data_Job_Analysis_SQL_Project/README.md

 *This is a bar graph visualizing the most in-demand skills by salary for data analyst jobs in Michigan.
 ChatGPT generated this graph from my SQL query results*

 ### 3a.
 Top Skills Most In-Demand Overall
-To uncover the most in-demand skills needed for in data analyst roles, regardless of salary, I needed to focuse on all job postings filtered on Michigan to idnetify the 5 skills.
+To uncover the most in-demand skills needed for data analyst roles, regardless of salary, I needed to focus on all job postings filtered in Michigan to identify the 5 skills.

 ```sql
 SELECT